 If your business wants to do a building upgrade you may have access to government enabled finance.
-Environmental Upgrade Finance is a fixed rate, long term loan that gives you access to the capital you need to unlock savings and make your building more sustainable.
+Environmental Upgrade Finance has low fixed rate interest periods with long loan terms that gives you access to the capital you need to unlock savings and make your building more sustainable.

 Repayments are made through your local council, over terms up to 20 years, meaning your business could be cash-flow positive in year one.